NerdLang/Nerd/README.md

 npm i -g nerdlang
 ```

 You also need GCC or Clang, with support of c++17.
 Once done, you can start to compile Nerd files.
+For Arduino, you need avr-gcc in order to compile the firmware, you can get it here for Windows: https://blog.zakkemble.net/avr-gcc-builds/
+To target Wasm, you need Emscripten: https://emscripten.org/

+Then, you can compile your first file:

 ```bash
 nerd myfile.ng --run